 An exempt agricultural operation can also process products from other agricultural producers without any any land use review.

-Though the County does not review and approve the growing and processing of hemp for specific development, there may be other permits or approvals that are necessary for the growing or processing of hemp from the County’s Public Health Department or State of Colorado.
-For more information, contact Delta County Public Health at 970-874-2165 or the Colorado Department of Agriculture at https://www.colorado.gov/pacific/agplants/industrial-hemp.
+Though the County does not review and approve the growing and processing of hemp for specific development, the Delta County Health Department issues licenses and inspects all hemp food manufacturing and food processing.
+For more information, contact Delta County Public Health at 970-874-2165.
+If you have questions about growing and harvesting industrial hemp contact the Colorado Department of Agriculture at Phone: 303-869-9055 or on the web at: https://www.colorado.gov/pacific/agplants/industrial-hemp.